 Page

 PROXY STATEMENT 1

 PROPOSAL ONE - ELECTION OF DIRECTORS 2

-NOMINEES FOR ELECTION AS CLASS II DIRECTORS WITH TERMS EXPIRING AT THE 2011 ANNUAL MEETING 3

-CONTINUING DIRECTORS WHOSE TERMS EXPIRES IN 2009 4

-CONTINUING DIRECTORS WHOSE TERMS EXPIRE IN 2010 5
+Nominees for Election as Class II Directors with Terms Expiring at the 2011 Annual Meeting 3

+Continuing Directors Whose Terms Expires in 2009 4

+Continuing Directors Whose Terms Expire in 2010 5

 THE BOARD OF DIRECTORS AND ITS COMMITTEES 6

 CORPORATE GOVERNANCE 9

 DIRECTOR INDEPENDENCE 9

 COMMUNICATIONS WITH THE BOARD OF DIRECTORS 10

 PROPOSAL TWO - PROPOSED AMENDMENTS TO THE EMPLOYERS HOLDINGS, INC. EQUITY AND INCENTIVE PLAN 11

 PROPOSAL THREE - INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 19

 EXECUTIVE OFFICERS 19

 COMPENSATION DISCUSSION AND ANALYSIS 20

 COMPENSATION COMMITTEE REPORT 27

 COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION 37

-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS 38
+Certain Relationships and Related Transactions 38

 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 39

 SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 40

 AUDIT MATTERS 40

 PRE-APPROVAL POLICIES AND PROCEDURES 41

 GOVERNANCE DOCUMENT INFORMATION 42

 SUBMISSION OF STOCKHOLDER PROPOSALS 42

 HOUSEHOLDING INFORMATION 42

 GENERAL 42

 APPENDIX A - AUDIT COMMITTEE CHARTER A-1

-APPENDIX B - EMPLOYERS HOLDINGS, INC. AMENDED AND RESTATED EQUITY AND INCENTIVE PLAN B-1
+APPENDIX B - EMPLOYERS HOLDINGS, INC. A INCENTIVE PLAN MENDED AND RESTATED EQUITY AND B-1

 APPENDIX C - PROXY CARD C-1

+i

-EMPLOYERS HOLDINGS, INC. 10375 Professional Circle Reno, Nevada 89521-4802
+EMPLOYERS HOLDINGS, INC. 10375 Professional Circle Reno, Nevada 89521-4802 PROXY STATEMENT

 This Proxy Statement, the accompanying proxy card and the 2007 Annual Report to Stockholders of Employers Holdings, Inc. (the "Company" or "Employers Holdings") are being mailed on or about April 14, 2008 in connection with the solicitation on behalf of the Board of Directors of Employers Holdings of proxies to be voted at the 2008 Annual Meeting of Stockholders (the "Annual Meeting") on May 29, 2008, and any postponements or adjournments thereof.
 All holders of record of Employers Holdings common stock at the close of business on April 4, 2008 (the "Record Date") are entitled to vote.
 Each holder of record of common stock on that date is entitled to one vote at the Annual Meeting for each share of common stock held.
-On the Record Date, there were 53,527,907 shares of common stock issued and 49,541,035 shares of common stock outst anding with the difference of 3,986,872 shares of common stock held in treasury.
+On the Record Date, there were 53,527,907 shares of common stock issued and 49,541,035 shares of common stock outstanding with the difference of 3,986,872 shares of common stock held in treasury.

 Unless otherwise required by applicable law, the Company's Articles of Incorporation or the Bylaws, both as amended and restated, a majority of the voting power of the issued and outstanding stock of the Company entitled to vote, including the voting power that is represented in person or by proxy, regardless of whether any such proxy has the authority to vote on all matters, shall constitute a quorum for the transaction of business at the Annual Meeting.
-Directors are elected by a plurality of the votes cast, and the three nominees who receive the greatest number of votes cast for the election of directors are the Annual Meeting will be elected directors for a three-year term and until their successors are duly elected and qualified.
-The amendment to the Company's Equity and Incentive Plan and the ratification of the appointment of the independent registered public accounting firm requires the favorable vote of a majority of the shares of common stoc k present or represented by proxy at the Annual Meeting and entitled to vote thereon.
+Directors are elected by a plurality of the votes cast, and the three nominees who receive the greatest number of votes cast for the election of directors at the Annual Meeting will be elected directors for a three-year term and until their successors are duly elected and qualified.
+The amendment to the Company's Equity and Incentive Plan and the ratification of the appointment of the independent registered public accounting firm requires the favorable vote of a majority of the shares of common stock present or represented by proxy at the Annual Meeting and entitled to vote thereon.